Our performance

 Principle 5

-Support customers facing vulnerable circumstances
+We will support customers facing vulnerable circumstances.

 2022/23 results